ebidel/declarative-web-components/README.md

   </template>
 </custom-element-definition>
 ```

+What this does:

 - Element does not use Shadow DOM
 - Element does not register itself.
-The page should called `customElements.define` ('basic-element').
+The page should called `customElements.define('basic-element')`.

+**Example** - `<custom-element-definition>` with styles

 ```html
 <custom-element-definition name="basic-element-styles">